DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 number of others &ndash; point to a possible future of urban politics as citizen’s craft.
 The emergence of defiant citizenship depends on the existence of such spaces.
-Our societies need infrastructures where ‘alternative’ &ndash; for lack of a better term — social practices can be *experienced* and experimented with.
+Our societies need infrastructures where ‘alternative’ &ndash; for lack of a better term &ndash; social practices can be *experienced* and experimented with.
 This is even more important as we stand on the eve of an enormous roll-out of smart city technology and digital agendas that threaten us city dwellers with an